skyportal/skyportal/doc/mma.md

 We use [gcn-kafka](https://github.com/nasa-gcn/gcn-kafka-python) to ingest multi-messenger events distributed by the [General Coordinates Network (GCN)](https://gcn.nasa.gov/) within SkyPortal.

 For configuration, one requires a client_id and client_secret at https://gcn.nasa.gov/quickstart.
-Once that is available, the configuration file (discuss with your administrators if someone else is deploying will be edited as the below).
+Once that is available, the configuration file should contain the following information (discuss with your administrators if someone else is deploying will be edited as the below).

 ```
 gcn: